-Cit ation:

-Co mments:

 6. Power to issue SOPs, practice guidelines

-the Po sta Proof Practice: To help to achieve best practice and consistency in practices across the country, a head of the MLDI authority (e.g., Chief Medical Examiner, Chief Coroner, or Chief of lice/Chief of Medicolegal Division of Police) should have the power to issue rules and undard operating procedures for medicolegal death investigations.
-These SOPs may be guided international standards such as those by the International Organization for Standardization O).
+Good Practice: To help to achieve best practice and consistency in practices across the country, the head of the MLDI authority (e.g., Chief Medical Examiner, Chief Coroner, or Chief of Police/Chief of Medicolegal Division of Police or Prosecutor) should have the power to issue rules and standard operating procedures for medicolegal death investigations.
+These SOPs may be guided by international standards such as those by the International Organization for Standardization (ISO).

-SO idance: Describe whether the head of the MLDI authority has the power to issue rules or Ps.
-In the comments section note any observations regarding this authority and any portunity for regulatory reform.
+Guidance: Describe whether the head of the MLDI authority has the power to issue rules or SOPs.
+In the comments section note any observations regarding this authority and any opportunity for regulatory reform.

 a.
 Describe whether the head of the MLDI authority has the power to issue rules or SOPs to help achieve best practice and uniform practice across the country.

-Cit ation:

-Со mments: